d2l-ai/d2l-en/chapter_preface/preface.md

 one where we implement everything from scratch, relying only on NDArray and automatic differentiation, and another, more practical example, where we write succinct code using ``Gluon``.
-Once we've taught you how some component works, we can just use the ``Gluon`` version in subsequent tutorials.
+Once we have taught you how some component works, we can just use the ``Gluon`` version in subsequent tutorials.